biologist79/ESPuino/PCBs/Wemos Lolin32/README.md

 * Fits Wemos Lolin32 (not Lolin D32, Lolin D32 pro or Lolin 32 lite!)
 * Outer diameter: 56 x 93mm
 * JST-PH 2.0-connectors for buttons, rotary encoder, Neopixel, RFID, reset and battery (not 2.54mm pitch!)
-* 2.54mm-connectors for MAX98357a and uSD-card-reader
+* 2.54mm-connectors for MAX98357a and uSD-card-reader.
+In contrast to my pictures: better solder them directly onto the PCB without having a female-connector (as socket) in between.
+In turned out that especially plugging MAX98357a into a female connector can lead to connectivity-issues!
 * Mosfet-circuit that switches off MAX98357a, Neopixel, headphone-pcb and uSD-card-reader automatically when deepsleep is active
 * All peripherals are solely driven at 3.3V!
 Keep this especially in mind when choosing uSD-reader.
 If in doubts use one without voltage-regulator (link below).
 * If [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is used, MAX98357a is automatically muted when there's a headphone plugged in and vice versa.